-- 1 The institution EH&S and Risk Management programs (Sections 1 & 2 above) receive partial funding from the Workers' Compensation Enterprise Fund administered by the chancellor.
+- 1 The institution's EH&S and NSHE Workers' Compensation programs (Sections 1 & 2 above) receive partial funding from the Workers' Compensation Enterprise Fund administered by the Chancellor.
+The System's self-insured workers' compensation payroll assessment rate is established through periodic review of the workers' compensation program and recommendation from the Business Officers Council.
 Funds that are provided from the Workers' Compensation Enterprise Fund are subject to the following guidelines: - a.
 Funds from the Worker's Compensation Enterprise Fund distribution are accounted for in separate and distinct self-supporting budget accounts within the institution's financial system. - b.
 Effective FY 12, projected annual program revenues from the Enterprise Fund and institution expenditures associated with those funds will be submitted to the chancellor's Office as part of the annual fiscal-year self-supporting budget process, regardless of the level of projected activity.
 Actual revenues and expenditures, regardless of the level of activity, will be reported through the fiscal year Self-Supporting Budget to Actual process.
 Unexpended funds should be reflected as 'Opening Balance' and 'Ending Balance' as appropriate in the self-supporting budget reports. - c.
-Funds distributed from the Workers' Compensation Enterprise Fund under this section are available for expenditure for institutional EH & S and Risk Management related expenditures which include: - i.
-Salaries, wages and benefits for individuals directly employed in or providing services to EH&S/Risk Management function. - ii.
-Operating expenses, including travel, directly related to the EH&S/Risk Management function.
-This may include expenses that support the administration of the EH&S/Risk Management function (ex: expenses related to office supplies, software, hiring/termination of staff, local, federal or state codes or regulations, program communications equipment, program membership dues, related training and certifications). - iii.
-Equipment purchases directly related to the EH&S/Risk Management function. - iv.
-Consulting costs directly related to the EH&S/Risk Management function. - v.
-Transfers between NSHE institutions or budget areas for shared EH&S/Risk Management resources or programs. - vi.
-Other expenses related to the functions described in section 1, Environmental Health and Safety and Section 2, Risk Management/Workers' Compensation. - d.
-For the purpose of qualifying expenditures, the EH&S/Risk Management functions include initiatives related to the Claims Administration, Environment Health and Safety Management, Fire and Life Safety, Occupational Safety, Radiation Safety, and similar related programs. - e.
-Funds distributed from the Workers' Compensation Enterprise Fund under this section are not restricted to the fiscal year in which they were distributed and are available to carry-forward to future years.
+Funds distributed from the Workers' Compensation Enterprise Fund under this section are available for expenditure for institutional EH & S and NSHE Workers' Compensation program related expenditures which include: - i.
+Salaries, wages and benefits for individuals directly employed in or providing services the EH&S/NSHE Workers' Compensation function. - ii.
+Operating expenses, including travel, directly related to the EH&S/NSHE Workers' Compensation function.
+This may include expenses that support the administration of the EH&S/NSHE Workers' Compensation function (ex: expenses related to office supplies, software, hiring/termination of staff, local, federal or state codes or regulations, program communications equipment, program membership dues, related training and certifications). - iii.
+Equipment purchases directly related to the EH&S/NSHE Workers' Compensation function. - iv.
+Consulting costs directly related to the EH&S/NSHE Workers' Compensation function.